Storage

 Check Price on Amazon

-The 2TB P41 also has double the endurance of most competitors: 1,200 TBW vs. 600 TBW on 1TB drives.
+The 2TB P41 has double the endurance of most competitors: 1,200 TBW vs. 600 TBW on 1TB drives.
 That matters for NAS use, content creation systems, or anyone who writes large amounts of data regularly.
-SK hynix uses in-house 176-layer TLC NAND, and unlike some NAND suppliers, they make their own controller too — the whole package is optimized together.
+SK hynix uses in-house 176-layer TLC NAND with their own controller — the whole package is optimized together.

 The only gap: SK hynix doesn’t sell a factory heatsink version.
-If you run the drive in an exposed slot or a hot case, buy a $10 M.2 heatsink separately.
+If you run the drive in an exposed slot or a hot case, a $10 third-party M.2 heatsink covers you.

 Spec